shiiyan/my-tech-blog/src/data-mapper-pattern-vs-active-record.md

 #### The Bloated User Model

 Let's start with an simple example of a blogging platform.
 On this platform, a user can write articles, post comments on these articles, and also like them.
-Adopting the active record pattern, we would implement a user model like the following.
+Adopting the active record pattern, we would implement a `User` model like the following.
 The pseudo code is written in a JavaScript fashion.

 ```javascript
 class User extends ActiveRecord {